Heart of England Aeromodellers Limited Club Rules from 3/9/2022

 Flying Instruction and Solo flying

-- All flying instruction shall be carried out under the guide of a club instructor;
+- All flying instruction shall be carried out under the supervision of a club authorised instructor who shall hold as a minimum an ‘A’ certificate appropriate to the type of model being flown by the student;

-- Instruction flights are to be given using either a buddy lead, or buddy wireless system.
+- Instruction flights are only to be given using either a buddy lead, or buddy wireless system.

-- The instructor’s CAA operator’s registration number should be displayed in accordance with the requirements of the CAA;
+- The Model Owners CAA operator’s registration number must be displayed in accordance with the requirements of the CAA;

-- Solo flying is only to be carried out by a suitable experienced pilot with a minimum of a BMFA BPC certification for the type of model being flown.
-The model should carry the pilot’s CAA operator’s registration number as required by the CAA.
+- Solo flying is only to be carried out by a suitable experienced pilot with a minimum of a BMFA BPC or ‘A’ Certificate ( as appropriate ) for the type of model being flown.
+The model must carry the model owner’s CAA operator’s registration number as required by the CAA.
 The pilot has to have completed and passed the CAA competency test, or the BMFA equivalent.

-- Instruction will be undertaken with the “Buddy-box system” of control by a club instructor.
-When the instructor is of the opinion that the student has reached a satisfactory level of competence, the student will be allowed to fly “off the buddy box” PROVIDED the student has passed the CAA flight competency test and is supervised and accompanied by an instructor who flies on the same “mode” as the student.
+- Instruction will be undertaken with the “Buddy-box system” controlled by a club instructor.
+For Helicopters you must either be on a Buddy-Box system or have an instructor besides you.
+When the instructor is of the opinion that the student has reached a satisfactory level of competence, the student will be allowed to fly “off the buddy-box” PROVIDED the student has passed the CAA flight competency test and is accompanied in the pilot’s box and supervised by an instructor who flies on the same “mode” as the student.
 This shall be for a maximum period of one month during which time the student will be required to take a BMFA relevant flight test.
-In the event of failure the student will have to undertake a further period of tuition before re-taking the test.
+In the event of failure, the student will have to undertake a further period of instruction until the instructor feels confident they are ready to pass before re-taking the test.

-- Once the student has passed the relevant flight test he/she will be allowed to fly models solo, of a type which concurs with the particular test undertaken ,provided he complies with the requirements of the CAA/ANO;
+- Once the student has passed the relevant flight test they will be allowed to fly models solo, of a type which accords with the particular test undertaken, provided they comply with the requirements of the CAA/ANO;

 - Junior fliers below the age of 18 should fly in accordance with the rules of the CAA/ANO.